runtools/run/docs/content/introduction/remote-invocation.md

 }
 ```

-All you had to do was to import `"aws/lambda-hosted-resource"`, specify a domain name and move the `add` method inside the `@export` section.
+All you have to do is to import `"aws/lambda-hosted-resource"`, specify a domain name, and move the `add` method inside the `@export` section.
 The implementation (`index.js`) doesn't change.

 Then, you can deploy your resource: